What is Process Mining? Here's a Guide!

 What is process mining?

 Process mining is an approach that analyzes data from IT systems to gain objective insights and uncover hidden problems.
-This approach is conducted using software that combines data science and process management to discover, check conformance, and enhance actual processes.
+This approach uses software that combines data science and process management to discover, check conformance, and enhance actual processes.

 - Discover: The first step is to discover the inefficiencies.
-The process mining software does this by extracting event logs from information systems such as Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) tools.
+The process mining software extracts event logs from information systems such as Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) tools.

 - Check conformance: Next, the process mining tool will review the event logs and turn them into data to identify trends and patterns and automatically create an "as-is" process model that reflects what happens in operations.

 - Enhance: Lastly, the software will identify precisely where the bottlenecks and inefficiencies are causing delays and suggest potential reworks.
 One can also check conformance by comparing actual processes with BPMN models and optimizing them.

 How does process mining work?

 Process mining is a type of data analysis that looks at existing processes to gain insights and improve them.
 It works by extracting event logs from existing systems, such as ERP or CRM, which contain information about the execution of a process over time.
 This information is then used to create process models and visualizations that can be used to identify patterns, bottlenecks, and areas of improvement.